img_b_web

 • How can I detect a lump in my breast?

-• When should a benign lump be removed?
+• When should a benign finding be removed?

 • What does surgery for a fibroadenoma involve?